Everything You Need to Know About Transport in Wallis (Uvea)

 3.Taxi Boats - How to Get Around Wallis' Lagoon

-For those wishing to spend the day on an uninhabited island, taxi boats/water taxis are available.
+For those wishing to spend the day on an uninhabited island, "taxi boats" are available.

 Check out our complete guide to catching a water taxi in How to Catch a Water Taxi in Wallis & Futuna + 5 Best Taxi Boats.

-Outside of the cyclone season (November to April) LINK#TT050, Mata'Utu is the official port of entry for Wallis, even if you're visiting Futuna first.
+Outside of the cyclone season (November to April), Mata'Utu is the official port of entry for Wallis, even if you're visiting Futuna first.

 For the rare few who arrive on Wallis by private yacht, you will need to go through the clearance process with Customs and the Gendarmerie.